Skip to main content

 microsoft-patch-detail

-Approve or reject a Microsoft update
+Manually approve or reject an update

 info